Skip to main content

 Annual Leave

-If the employee has worked for less than two years, then the entitlement is 14 days
+If the employee has worked for less than 2 years, paid sick leave entitlement is 14 days, rising to 18 and 22 days based on service, plus separate hospitalisation leave up to 60 days

 Sick Leave